Asayesha/Google-Analytics-Project-1/README.md

 ### Which type of customers to target ?

-*This project was built by Aadithya Anandraj, Sayesha Aravapallui, Khyathi Balusu, George Chen and Derreck Hung.
+*This project was built by Aadithya Anandraj, Sayesha Aravapalli, Khyathi Balusu, George Chen and Derreck Hung.
 We were consultants for a start-up based out of Dallas which was founded in May 2019.*

 ### Business Problem :